-Transactionalknow-how and regulatory expertise isanother hallmark of Linklaters’ offering in Warsaw.
+Transactional know-how and regulatory expertise isanother hallmark of Linklaters’ offering in Warsaw.

 Recent transactions include advising:

-- Orange Polska, a leading Polish telecommunications services provider, in a precedent-setting case involving a lawsuit brought by P4 against Orange Polska, T-Mobile Polska and Polkomtel for compensation in connection with accusations made against Orange Polska, T-Mobile Polska and Polkomtel of abuse of their collective dominant position
+- Orange Polska: advising one of the largest Polish telecommunications service providers in two precedent-setting cases involving claims filed by P4 against Orange Polska and Polkomtel for compensation in connection with accusations made against Orange Polska and Polkomtel of abuse of their collective dominant position.

 Linklaters operates in Poland through a local partnership under the name Linklaters C. Wiśniewski i Wspólnicy Spółka Komandytowa, which is affiliated to Linklaters LLP.